General information about the National Directory and higher education in prison:

 In 2008, the Prison Studies Project at Harvard University began compiling a list of higher education in prison programs throughout the United States.
 For the next 10 years, the National Directory of Higher Education Programs in Prison remained a central focus of the Prison Studies Project and an important resource for the higher education in prison community.
-Today, working with our partners at the Research Collaborative on Higher Education in Prison at the University of Utah, and the Goldman School of Public Policy at the University of California, Berkeley, the Alliance for Higher Education distributes the Annual Survey of Higher Education in Prison Programs and hosts the National Directory of Higher Education in Prison Programs (2020), which will serve as a comprehensive resource for people seeking information about college in prison programs in the United States.
+Today, working with our partners at the Research Collaborative on Higher Education in Prison at the University of Utah, and the Goldman School of Public Policy at the University of California, Berkeley, the Alliance for Higher Education distributes the Annual Survey of Higher Education in Prison Programs and hosts the National Directory of Higher Education in Prison Programs (2020), which serves as a comprehensive resource for people seeking information about college in prison programs in the United States.

 Data for the 2020 Landscape of Higher Education in Prison report are drawn from two sources: responses to the 2020 Annual Survey of Higher Education in Prison Programs (n = 131) and program information retrieved from a dataset compiled by the Research Collaborative on Higher Education in Prison (Research Collaborative) for known programs that did not complete the Annual Survey (n = 169).

 Some programs did not answer all survey questions, accounting for the varying range of sample sizes reported throughout this analysis.
 Some programs had multiple representatives who participated in the survey, and when that occurred, responses from different program affiliates were combined to create one entry for that program.
 Participants were entered into a drawing to receive one of five $1,000 awards for participation.

 Common questions and answers about how to use the National Directory: